MasonSakai/VR-AI-Full-Body-Tracking/README.md

 # VR-AI-Full-Body-Tracking
 An AI driven, camera based Full Body tracking solution for VR systems

-This is free, besides the cost of cameras, which are fairly cheap (you can use your phone, and naturally the computer's webcam)<br>
+This is free, besides the cost of cameras, which are fairly cheap (you can use your phone, and naturally the computer's webcam)

-This program, using OpenVR Input Emulator, can create virtual trackers and using cameras placed around the room it can mimic real, vive full body trackers.<br>
+This program, using OpenVR Input Emulator, can create virtual trackers and using cameras placed around the room it can mimic real, vive full body trackers.

-Each camera has an associated browser page running a tensorflow pose detection model (AI that can tell where your body is), and the more cameras at different angles the better.<br>
+Each camera has an associated browser page running a tensorflow pose detection model (AI that can tell where your body is), and the more cameras at different angles the better.

 Works on any camera if it can be recognized by the browser as a webcam.
-GoPros seem weird, but there are workarounds. <br>
+GoPros seem weird, but there are workarounds.

-This program features basic Playspace Mover functionality!
-I need to refine it (and on some systems it only half works?), but it has it and is configurable through the UI.<br>
+This program features _basic Playspace Mover functionality!_ I need to refine it (and on some systems it only half works?), but it has it and is configurable through the UI.

-Supports up to 12 point tracking (including the headset and hands, meaning 9 additional trackers), though shoulder tracking is... incomplete and may be replaced with a chest tracker; and knees are a bit redundant unless the IK is not good enough for you (or there is no IK)
+__Supports up to 12 point tracking__ (including the headset and hands, meaning 9 additional trackers), though shoulder tracking is... incomplete and may be replaced with a chest tracker; and knees are a bit redundant unless the IK is not good enough for you (or there is no IK)

+Not only works for VRChat, but has also been tested in _Source Film Maker_ with a VR plugin!
+Also should work for any headset or other system as long as it uses SteamVR/OpenVR

 # Notes
 This program practically requires **at least** two cameras, and requires decent placement.
 Details below.<br>
 The AI does not capture 3D position or orientation.
 That is all done by the program and is prone to issues or inaccuracies.<br>
   Hip tracking side-to-side is not great, as the AI can't capture this movement very well (sorry, no wiggles).
 Hip tracking is fine otherwise<br>
-This may be slow on some hardware, especially since the AI is entirely CPU based and running in a browser<br>
+This may be slow on some hardware, especially since the AI is entirely CPU based and running in a browser (if someone can get this on a better system, network details are in the Remote1CamProcessing's readme)<br>
   If the markers on the camera are weirdly or inconsistently offset from the person in frame (noticed using GoPro for example), using OBS Virtual Camera with a solid background layer can make sure it keeps a consistent size (I can't do much about this, it's just part of how the AI initializes)<br>
 This has only been tested on windows with chrome, and with Qt may _only_ work on windows<br>
 The program (at the time of writing this) is only mildly tested and may be prone to issues.
 At the moment I don't have access to a headset so I can't do much without feedback.<br>